 A century later, the Amphista fad was beginning to fade.
 The old habitat design suites were becoming obsolete, replaced by new, more integrated systems, and it became more popular to have a human artist design a new hab.
 The Amphista were recognised as too intelligent to terminate, and were eventually relegated to a few dozen orbitals, their skills unwanted.

-There, they were provolved to full sentience by their fellow vecs in accordance with Bot Marxism and became one of the hundreds of clades living a self-determined productive life around Cog.
-In the Amphista's case they continued to build exotic habitat designs, either for the fellow vecs, or as opensource designs shared over the Known Net.
-They quickly spread across
+There, they were provolved to full sentience by their fellow vecs, in accordance with Bot Marxism, and became one of the hundreds of clades living a self-determined and productive life around Cog.
+In the Amphista's case they continued to build exotic habitat designs, either for the fellow vecs, or as open-source designs shared over the Known Net.
+They quickly spread across the Inner Sphere, building their distinctive structures in many systems for a range of clients.

 The Amphista's designers settled on a flexible, serpentine shape.
-That structure is stronger than ufog, but can still highly adaptable, and can function in a wide range of environments and situation.
+That structure is stronger than ufog, but is highly adaptable, and can change its characteristics rapidly.
+This allows the Amphista to function well in a wide range of environments and situations.

 Amphista vary in size from 2 metres long and 10 centimetres wide to 10 metres long and 50 cm wide (for a relaxed individual).
-The skin is usually a dark, iridescent grey — it consists of a thin but tough integument (the composition of which can be changed according to environment — the original Amphista were built to withstand a Cytherean atmosphere).
+Smaller and larger examples are sometimes produced for specialised uses.
+The skin is usually a dark, iridescent grey; it consists of a thin but tough integument (the composition of which can be changed according to environment - the original Amphista were built to withstand a Cytherean atmosphere).
 The integument covers a thick layer of braided muscles and tension batteries, which in turns covers the brain.
 At the core, beneath the brain, a cavity runs the length of the body.

 Both ends narrow gradually to form a "mouth" composed of six mandibles that provides access to the inner cavity.
-The mandibles are as flexible as the rest of the body; they peel back to open, and are capable of gripping a variety of objects, singly, in pairs, or in groups.
-Sensors and bushbot limbs sit inside on the inner surface of each mandible
+The mandibles are as flexible as the rest of the body; they peel back to open, and are capable of gripping a variety of objects; by coordinating their efforts, Amphista can manipulate objects singly, in pairs, or in groups.
+Sensors and bushbot limbs sit inside on the inner surface of each mandible, enabling fine control.

 An Amphista can carry a variety of modules inside its inner cavity.
 Common modules are containers of slaved ufog (or other modular bots), nanoforges with appropriate feedstock, additional power storage, and sometimes smaller Amphista.